Mantablast/CL-Employee-Tracker/README.md

 ## Testing
-Suggesting testing for this app is to use MySql workbench to obtain a visual of database, and simply to use the command line and run through the choices available.
+Suggested testing for this app is to use MySql workbench to obtain a visual of database, and simply to use the command line and run through the choices available.

 ## Questions
 If you have questions or would like to contact for other reasons, please contact